5 Tips: Breaking in new shoes

 Go for professional stretching

 Taking your new pair of shoes to a professional shoe repair shop is always an option.
 Pros can stretch shoes out pretty quickly, leaving them much more comfortable and easy to wear.
 If you don’t already have a cobbler you use, do a quick search online, and remember to read the reviews.
-Be sure to ask if they are familiar with stretching shoes, because if done incorrectly, your shoes may become unwearable and ruined for good.
+Be sure to ask if they are familiar with stretching shoes, because if done incorrectly, your shoes may become permanently unwearable and ruined for the long term.

 Resist the temptation to wear your new pair of shoes all day before they’re completely broken in.
-Instead, stretch them out a little at a time by wearing them on quick errands and having another pair of shoes in your car or purse that you can switch to if your feet start to hurt.
+Instead, stretch them out a little at a time by wearing them on quick errands and having a spare pair of shoes in your car or purse that you can switch to if your feet start to hurt.
+Don’t ruin a good day with sore feet.

 Heat them up